kaesar/cicddemo/README.md

 The service, via REST API, allows clients to communicate with the devices.
 The specific communicaiton is outside the scope.

-> With this exercise is included CI/CD capabilities with Terraform + AWS.
+> With this exercise I want to include CI/CD capabilities with Docker, Terraform & AWS App Runner.

 ---